ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

  *  **Full outer join**

     The full outer join combines the results of left outer join and right outer join. `full outer join` is used as the keyword to join both the streams.
-    Here, output event are generated for each incoming event even if there are no matching events in the other stream.
+    Here, output events are generated for each incoming event even if there are no matching events in the other stream.

     ###### Example